wiztushar/Customer-Data-Management-App-_easyops/README.md

 - Add new users to the database.
 - Update existing user information.
 - Delete users from the database.
+- Enhanced user experience with SweetAlert 2 for notifications.

 ## Installation